FaserF/hassio-addons/apache2/README.md

 ### Option: `document_root`

 This option is needed.
 Change it depending where your root webfolder is on your homeassistant installation.

 Note: it has to be somewhere in the /share or /media folder!
 Other folders are not visible to this addon.

+### Option: `php_ini`

+You can choose between the following options:

+default -> the default php7 php.ini file will be used

+get_file -> copies the default php7 php.ini file from the addon to /share/apache2addon_php.ini

+path/to/your/new/php.ini -> Please change the location depending where your custom php.ini file is, f.e.: /share/php.ini

 ### Option: `website_name`